-Following success from this, the assessment centre was another advantageous opportunity for professional development as it allowed individuals to begin to behave in an industry-related manner, discussing real-life construction issues and determining, in groups, a beneficial outcome which aims to encourage social, economic and environmental sustainability.
+Following success from this, the assessment centre was another advantageous opportunity for professional development as it allowed individuals to begin to behave in an industry-related manner, discussing real-life construction issues and determining, in groups, a beneficial outcome that aims to encourage social, economic and environmental sustainability.